olvsivkov/recipes-website-react-spa-catalog/README.md

 You can enter each recipe and see the cooking method, the necessary ingredients and a video guide (some videos do not work).
 On each page, a function is implemented - to go back.
 There is also a Home button in the header to return to the main page.
 The project is written in react using functional programming.
 Single Page Application Project.
+To make a deployment of a site, that uses routing, on gh-pages, the createHashRouter method is used

 _________________________________________________________________________